 “One girl rejected a male member of the society, who then screamed at her”.
 Miss Whittingham said that the same girl then later stood for election, but was “really anxious” throughout the process.

-“There is very much a sense that women are just for decoration” she continues: “women are talked over a lot,” even though the women in the last committee, including the outgoing chair, “are very effective”.
+“There is very much a sense that women are just for decoration” she continues: “women are talked over a lot,” even though the women in the last committee, including the outgoing chair, “were very effective”.

 Miss Whittingham’s comments follow previous allegations of sexism in the York tories.
 In 2013, this newspaper reported on the cancellation of the fox hunting social over claims of sexism.
 The event format has since been changed but used to involve the “girls being encouraged to dress up as foxes and the men dress up as hunters”.

 One former York Tories member, who wished to remain anonymous, stated that they “understood why women members felt unsafe on occasion, given the number of inappropriate sexual jokes and comments which are directed at women at events.”
 They went on to state that they had personally “witnessed occasions on which female members were made to feel uncomfortable, talked down to and experienced unwanted sexual advances”.
-They did wish to stress that “this was a small minority of individuals, and not every man within the association.”
+They did wish to stress that “this was a small number of individuals, and not every man within the association.”

 When approached for comment, York Tories Chairman-Elect Arthur Reynolds issued the following statement: “having been elected less than a week ago I am yet to formally take up the role as Chairman of the York Tories, making it grossly unfair to suggest that institutional sexism has emerged under my leadership.